It is true that we regularly deliberate about the evils of overusing the inside rein.

 It is also true that we constantly discuss the importance of the horse responding to your outside aids and how they regulate the impulsion, speed and bend of the horse.

-But there is a time that it is perfectly fine, or almost advisable, for you to allow the horse to drift to the outside, seemingly contradicting all rational reasoning.
+But there is a time that it is perfectly fine, or almost advisable, for you to allow the horse to drift to the outside.

 When It's OK To Let Your Horse Drift Out